MakeSchool-Tutorials/Habitual-Swift4/P07-Adding-a-Collection-View/content.md

 ```
 >

 Awesome!
-Before we jumpt right into the collection view methods, we will need to do some final setup of our view controller:
+Before we jump right into the collection view methods, we will need to do some final setup of our view controller:

 >[action]
 > Add the following: